“Are your eyes naturally that color?”

 “You do not look very happy, no?”
 Maria noted.
 “Wha—”

 A sudden change in wind and a high-pitched whine caught her attention.
 The silver edge of a sharpened blade glinted in the air.

 Oh.
 He was attacking her.

 Sparks flew in the air as she unsheathed her blade and brought it up to meet his.
-She felt his blade rattle against her own as he tried to push back against her.
+She felt his knife rattle against her sword as he tried to push back against her.
 In vain, of course.
 In one fluid motion, she dragged her sword down his to the hilt and disarmed him with a twist of her arm.
 His blade hurtled into the air and fell into her free hand awaiting its arrival.

 “What is this, my dear Louis?”
 Maria pressed.
 “Why did you do something like that?”

 “To not even recall the name of someone beneath you, have you no pride?”

 Standing at the top of the steps was Oros.
 The woman’s hair caught the sunlight like a flame.
 She was glowing.

 “I’m joking, of course.”
 Oros chuckled.
 She pointed to Maria’s blades.
 “Your swordsmanship is much better than your crew’s.
 I’m very interested.”
 She extended a hand.
 “If you don’t mind, I’m quite bored.
 Do you mind showing me?”

 Whispering began.
 People had begun to gather around.